All Episodes

 Okay, a couple stories here.

-I said I told a staff that we're gonna get to the phones, but I gotta do two things here before we do.
+I told the staff that we're going to get to the phones, but I've got to do two things here before we do.

-This first story, now keep in mind this is April 1st, but this is the uh this is Canada Free Press.
+This first story, now, keep in mind this is April 1st, but this is Canada Free Press.

 Obama to crush economy with massive CO2 taxes as early as next week.

-Well abandoning all loyalty to the democratic process this nation holds, dear, President Obama has made the decision that getting energy tax legislation through Congress with the approval of the American people just too much of a pain to bother with.
+Well, abandoning all loyalty to the democratic process this nation holds dear, President Obama has made the decision that getting energy tax legislation through Congress with the approval of the American people is just too much of a pain to bother with.

 Instead, he'll have the EPA declare as early as next week that CO2 is a dangerous global warming gas and it'll start regulating its emissions immediately.

-Now, uh the Supreme Court has given the EPA the legal right to do this.
+Now, the Supreme Court has given the EPA the legal right to do this.

 New stretches of ocean for oil is also meant to be a trivial yet impressive enough sounding carrot for conservatives right before he stuffs his Marxist trash down their throats.

-Uh if this were an American publication, of course it'd be standard news.
+If this were an American publication, of course, it'd be standard news.

 Union bosses want taxpayers to foot the cost for bailing out labor organizations' many failing pension plans that millions of their members are counting on to be there when they retire.